CT 286

 The recommendations for the state Route Reclassification in 1961 included adding a secondary route from South Windsor to Ellington along Ellington Road, Wappingwood Road, and Pinney Street.
 SR 802 was briefly extended along these roads in 1962.

-In 1962, SR was apportioned to two signed routes: an extended Route 74, and the new Route 286.
+Later in 1962, the extended SR 802 was apportioned to two signed routes: an extended Route 74, and the new Route 286.

 The remaining mysteries here are: